bitly/bitly_ios_sdk_release/README.md

   ```

 ### Carthage
-1. Add the following your Cartfile
+1. Add the following to your Cartfile

   ```
   github "bitly/bitly_ios_sdk_release"